creitz/CRDropdownAlert/README.md

 CRDropdownAlert.show(animationType: .Spring(bounce: 0.5, speed: 0.5), view: parentView, backgroundColor: .black, duration: Double(3));

 ```
 CRDropdownalert uses autolayout to determine sizing.
 When you pass a custom view to show(), the view will be centered horizontally and given some padding around the edges.
-You will probably need to set progressView.translatesAutoresizingMaskIntoConstraints to false. progressView.translatesAutoresizingMaskIntoConstraints will automatically be set to false for you on the customView.
+You will probably need to set progressView.translatesAutoresizingMaskIntoConstraints to false. translatesAutoresizingMaskIntoConstraints will automatically be set to false for you on the customView.

 ## Support